Intro to Ulysses app

 Anything that doesn’t work for you, despite its popularity and elegance then it is not for you.

-I shared this workflow to provide inspiration.
+I shared this workflow to inspire.
 Get more like this @ Better Workflows.
 Subscribe to join the Smarter community to become smarter than today.